arturobminski/academic-web/content/home/experience.md

   date_end: '2025-08-31'
   date_start: '2024-09-01'
   description: "  * In charge of tutorials for approximately 120 students of the Statistics and Probability course\n
-  * Fully in French, planning, teaching, grading, and administering\n  "
+  * Planning, teaching, grading, and administering, all in the French language\n  "
   location: Paris, France
   title: Teaching and Research Fellow (ATER)
 - company: Whispr Group